fwhaslam/Verbose/README.md

 1. Build evaulators for C# code, to analyze the variable space underlying AC.

+1. Support for raw string literals.

-## What kind of pasting am I talking about?
+## What kind of pasting would I like to create?

 You have a string which contains line breaks:  "Hi There\n\rGood to see you.";